Gerontocracy: Other countries

+In Medieval England, aldermen (literally "elder men") were local political leaders second to a mayor.
+The title is still used in some countries colonized by the British Empire, such as the U.S., Canada, Australia and South Africa.

+During the 2010–2012 Arab Spring, every state in North Africa which experienced a revolution had a leader in their late sixties or older: Zine El Abidine Ben Ali of Tunisia (who had ousted 84-year-old Habib Bourgiba in 1987) was 74 when forced out; Hosni Mubarak of Egypt was 82 when forced out; and Muammar Gaddafi was 69 when assassinated.
+Additionally, during the Second Arab Spring in North Africa and West Asia, Abdelaziz Bouteflika of Algeria was 82 when forced out; Hani Mulki of Jordan was 66 when forced out; Adil Abdul-Mahdi of Iraq was 77 when forced out; and Omar al-Bashir of Sudan was 75 when deposed.

+In Bangladesh, prime minister Sheikh Hasina was 76 when she was ousted in the non-cooperation movement.
+In turn, Muhammad Yunus was 84 when he succeeded Hasina.
+Earlier Bangladeshi leaders who left office in their 70s or higher include prime minister Ataur Rahman Khan (at 75) and president Iajuddin Ahmed (at 78, having also been Chief Adviser until age 76).

 Organizational examples

 Outside the political sphere, gerontocracy may be observed in other institutional hierarchies of various kinds.
 Generally the mark of a gerontocracy is the presence of a substantial number of septuagenarian or octogenarian leaders—those younger than this are too young for the label to be appropriate, while those older than this have generally been too few in number to dominate the leadership.
 The rare centenarian who has retained a position of power is generally by far the oldest in the hierarchy.

 Gerontocracy generally occurs as a phase in the development of an entity, rather than being part of it throughout its existence.
 Opposition to gerontocracy may cause weakening or elimination of this characteristic by instituting things like term limits or mandatory retirement ages.

 Judges of the United States courts, for example, serve for life, but a system of incentives to retire at full pay after a given age and disqualification from leadership has been instituted.
-The International Olympic Committee instituted a mandatory retirement age in 1965, and Pope Paul VI removed the right of cardinals to vote for a new pope once they reached the age of 80, which was to limit the number of cardinals that would vote for the new Pope, due to the proliferation of cardinals that was occurring at the time and is continuing to occur.
+The International Olympic Committee instituted a mandatory retirement age in 1965, and Pope Paul VI removed the right of cardinals to vote for a new pope once they reached the age of 80, which was to limit the number of cardinals that would vote for the new Pope, due to the proliferation of cardinals that was occurring at the time and is continuing to occur (when Paul died there were 15 cardinals over 80 compared to 114 young enough to be electors while when Pope Francis died there were 117 cardinals over 80 compared to 135 young enough to be electors).

-Gerontocracy may emerge in an institution not initially known for it.